Contrast-Security-OSS/contrast-gradle-plugin/README.md

 * Install Gradle via Homebrew ```brew install gradle ```

-* Now that we have all of our dependencies we can setup our project.
-The easiest way to setup a project is to clone this sample application.
+* The easiest way to setup a project is to clone out sample application.
 This application has been migrated from Maven to Gradle, and relies on MongoDB, so we will install that and setup it's database path.
 ```
 git clone https://github.com/Contrast-Security-OSS/Contrast-Sample-Gradle-Application.git
 brew install mongodb